Supplements to help you sleep

 - Try a herb pillow.

-See your doctor if insomnia lasts for more than a month and there is no obvious cause, if you feel tired often during the day and if you are so tired you are unable to function normally.
+It might be an idea to seek medical advice if your insomnia lasts for more than a month and there is no apparent cause.
+This is important if you often feel tired or are so tired you are unable to function normally.